FerretDB/FerretDB/website/blog/2023-02-28-ferretdb-release-0-9-2.md

 )
 ```

-Another new feature implemented in this release is the support for $pullArrray.
+Another new feature implemented in this release is the support for `$pullAll`.
-This features updates an array by removing all entries of the specified element.
+This features updates an array by removing all entries of the specified element in the specified array.
 :

 ```js
 db.tested.insertOne( { _id: 1, a: [ 1, 0, 2, 3, 3, 5, 0 ] } )
 ```

-Suppose we have the above document and want to update it using the $pullAll operator:
+Suppose we have the above document and want to update it using the `$pullAll` operator:

 ```js
 db.tested.updateOne(